javers/javers.github.io/documentation/repository-examples/index.md

 a nicely formatted list of changes done on a particular object.

 Implementing a change log straightforwardly by iterating over a list of changes on your own is doable but cumbersome.
-You will end up with series of `if` and `instanceof` statements.
+You’ll end up with a series of `if` and `instanceof` statements.

 The smarter way is to use
 [ChangeProcessor]({{ site.javadoc_url }}index.html?org/javers/core/changelog/ChangeProcessor.html)